Error estimation of the international bathymetric chart of the Arctic Ocean

 Jan 22 - Jan 24, 2001

 Seattle, WA, USA

 Calder, Brian and Jakobsson, Martin, "Error estimation of the international bathymetric chart of the Arctic Ocean" (2001).
-Center for Coastal and Ocean Mapping.
+Arctic Geographic Information Systems (AGIS).
 134.